This fresh, homemade Pesto recipe is perfect for pasta and more! The bright herb taste makes any boring weeknight dish amazing!

-Why We Love Homemade Pesto
+Why We Love This Homemade Pesto Recipe

 - Basil pesto is a bright, fresh sauce that perfectly complements pasta, pizzas, chicken, bread and so much more.

 - If you have lots of basil, as we sometimes do in the summer, then learning to make your own pesto sauce is the answer as to what to do with all that basil!

 - This recipe takes only minutes to make so it’s a wonderful way to incorporate something fresh into a weeknight meal.
 Our favorite is simple pesto pasta with grilled chicken.